-- The person appears incapable of providing safe care. (e.g. intoxication/drug use).
-Staff will suggest that the parent/guardian or authorized pick up person call a friend/taxi for alternate transportation.
-If staff feels a child is at risk and the person makes the decision to drive; staff will call the police. - Person who arrives to pick the child up (e.g. friend or family member) but is not listed on the emergency card or registration form as authorized to do so or parent/guardian have not given written permission for the child to be released to that person. - Persons who are unable to provide proper photo identification.
+- The person appears incapable of providing safe care (e.g. intoxication/drug use).
+Staff will suggest that the parent/guardian or authorized pick-up person call a friend/taxi for alternate transportation.
+If staff feel a child is at risk and the person makes the decision to drive, staff will call the police. - The person who arrives to pick-up the child (e.g. friend or family member) is not listed on the emergency card or registration form as authorized to do so or the parent/guardian have not given written permission for the child to be released to that person. - The person is unable to provide proper government-issued, photo identification.

-LATE PICK UP
+LATE PICK-UP

-Your child (ren) must be picked up by program ending/closing time.
+Your child(ren) must be picked-up by the program ending/closing time.
+Our staff have their own schedules and families for which they must be on time.
+Please ensure you plan ahead to arrive on time.

-If a parent/guardian is late picking up their child:
+If a parent/guardian is late picking-up their child:

-- A fee of \$1.00 per minute will be charged.
-This money is paid directly to the staff member when you are picking up your child. - Please note that three late pick-ups in any six-month period may result in withdrawal of services.
+- A fee of \$1.00 per minute will be charged. - Please note that three late pick-ups in any six-month period may result in withdrawal of services.

-FAILURE TO PICK UP
+FAILURE TO PICK-UP